Spainhour, Elliott help West Stokes slip past Atkins

 “Every time we had a run, they could come back and make plays,” Dan Spainhour said.
 “We could never get it far enough ahead, but we weathered the storm.
 It got hairy there at the end.”

-In the girls’ championship game, Nicole Scott scored a game-high 21 points, and three more teammates scored in double figures as top-seeded Forbush outlasted West Stokes for the third time this season.
+In the girls championship game, Nicole Scott scored a game-high 21 points, and three teammates scored in double figures as top-seeded Forbush outlasted West Stokes for the third time this season.

 “They are a really good team, and it went like this all three games we played them,” said Bradley Shore, the Falcons’ head coach.
 “These two teams know everything about each other, and pretty soon, you run out of tricks.
 It comes down to the girls that hit the shots and get the rebounds you need.”

 Scott hit plenty of big shots in the first three quarters, scoring 19 of her points, including five 3-point baskets.
-Two quick 3s helped Forbush build a working lead in the first quardster,, and she hit another 3 in the second quarter and two more in the third quarter.
+Two quick 3s helped Forbush build a working lead in the first quarter, and she hit another 3 in the second quarter and two more in the third.

-The Falcons, 25-2, who got 13 points from Brittany Gammons and 11 each from Hope Grimes and Parkley Hennings, scored the first eight points of the third quarter and had their biggest lead, 43-32, as the fourth quarter started.
-But the Wildcats scored the first seven points of the fourth quarter, and West Stokes, 22-4 eventually cut its deficit to 47-46, but Hennings hit a free throw, then a lay-up after a steal, and Scott and Gammons each hit four free throws in the last 1:38 to keep the Wildcats at bay.
+The Falcons (25-2), who got 13 points from Brittany Gammons and 11 each from Hope Grimes and Parkley Hennings, scored the first eight points of the third quarter and had their biggest lead, 43-32, as the fourth quarter started.
+But the Wildcats scored the first seven points of the fourth quarter, and West Stokes, 22-4 eventually cut its deficit to 47-46, but Hennings hit a free throw, then a lay-up after a steal, and Scott and Gammons each hit four free throws in the last 1:38.

 “Those 3-pointers are a big part of our game,” Shore said.
 “We’ve got a lot of girls who can shoot and drive, and we can space the defense out.
 We hit some big 3s tonight.”